strong-code/Homeless/README.md

 ##Why?

-Because I wanted to learn node, and the original version is a piece of shit that hadly works.
+Because I wanted to learn node, and the original version is a piece of shit that hardly works.
 Plus I want to give this a nice web interface and practice my design skills.

 ##Requirements